Adpetfem83/Credit_Risk_Analysis/README.md

   ![SMOTEENNacc](https://github.com/Adpetfem83/Credit_Risk_Analysis/blob/main/Images/Figure_12.png)

-  * The "High Risk" precision rate did not improve was only 1%, however the recall increased to 77% giving this model an F1 score of 2%.
+  * The "High Risk" precision rate did not improve appreciably, in fact it increased by only 1%, however the recall increased significantly to 77% giving this model an F1 score of 2%.
   * "Low Risk" still showed a precision rate of 100% with the recall at 55%.

   ![SMOTEENNcm](https://github.com/Adpetfem83/Credit_Risk_Analysis/blob/main/Images/Figure_13a.png)